silverstripe/silverstripe-fulltextsearch/docs/en/Solr.md

 		'port' => '8983', // default: 8983 | The port Solr is listening on
 		'path' => '/solr' // default: /solr | The suburl the solr service is available on 'version' => '4' // default: 4 | Solr server version - currently only 3 and 4 supported
-		'service' => 'Solr4Service' // default: depends on version, Solr3Service for 3, Solr4Service for 4 | the class that provides actual communcation to the Solr server
-		'extraspath' => BASE_PATH .'/fulltextsearch/conf/solr/4/extras/' // default: <basefolder>/fulltextsearch/conf/solr/{version}/extras/ | Absolute path to the folder containing templates which are used for generating the schema and field definitions.
+		'service' => 'Solr4Service' // default: Solr4Service | the class that provides actual communcation to the Solr server 'extraspath' => BASE_PATH .'/fulltextsearch/conf/solr/4/extras/' // default: <basefolder>/fulltextsearch/conf/solr/{version}/extras/ | Absolute path to the folder containing templates which are used for generating the schema and field definitions.
 		'templates' => BASE_PATH . '/fulltextsearch/conf/solr/4/templates/' // default: <basefolder>/fulltextsearch/conf/solr/{version}/templates/ | Absolute path to the configuration default files, e.g. solrconfig.xml
 		'indexstore' => array(